Welcome to Maymessy

 All staff and volunteers are DBS-checked, safeguarding trained, and chosen for their experience working with vulnerable groups.

-A recognised social enterprise
+A recognised social enterprise.

 Maymessy’s impact has been recognised nationally: